-Melt butter in small skillet over medium-high heat.
+Melt butter in 3-quart saucepan over medium-high heat.
 Add onions and cook, stirring, until tender.

-Combine onions, beef, rice, egg and seasoning in large bowl.
-Add water; mix gently by hand until well blended.
+In a large bowl combine onions, beef, rice, egg, seasoning and ¼ cup water; mix gently by hand until well blended.
 Shape into medium-sized meatballs.

 Pour pasta sauce and remaining water into same 3-quart saucepan.
 Stir and bring to a boil.
 Add meatballs and return to a boil.